AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_3/README.md

 **1 Get the AMG-containing viral genome microdiversity (nt diversity) statistics**

-The distribution of viral genome should be >= 20 out of 471 metagenomes for calculating month and year_month distribution.
+The distribution of viral genome should be >= 20 out of 471 metagenomes for calculating season and year_season distribution.

 One microdiversity parameter was obtained from this step: nucleotide (nt) diversity.